joaoariedi/idrock/README.eng.md

 ---

-## 🔧 Solução de Problemas
+## 🔧 Troubleshooting

-Problemas comuns e soluções para desenvolvimento, testes e deploy.
+Common issues and solutions for development, testing, and deployment.

 ### Quick Diagnostics